We are NAMI Keystone Pennsylvania

-NAMI Family-to-Family – 12-session educational program for family, significant others, and friends of adults living with mental health conditions.
-The free, evidence-based course is designed to help family members understand and support their loved one living with mental illness while maintaining their own well-being.
+NAMI Family-to-Family – free, eight-session educational program for family, significant others, and friends of adults living with mental health conditions.
+The evidence-based course is designed to help family members understand and support their loved one living with mental illness while maintaining their own well-being.

-NAMI Peer-to-Peer – free, 8-session course for adults living with mental health challenges.
+NAMI Peer-to-Peer – free, eight-session course for adults living with mental health challenges.
 NAMI Peer-to-Peer provides an educational setting focused on recovery that offers respect, understanding, encouragement, and confidence.

-NAMI Homefront – free, 6-session educational program for families, caregivers, and friends of military service members and veterans who are living with mental health conditions.
+NAMI Homefront – free, six-session educational program for families, caregivers, and friends of military service members and veterans who are living with mental health conditions.

 #BackOnTrackPA – statewide initiative to bring awareness to First Episode Psychosis programs in Pennsylvania and highlight the positive impact they’re having on young people and their families.